syncfusion/blazor-docs/src/charts/accumulation-chart/annotation.md

 # Annotation

-The annotations are used to mark the specific area of interest in the chart  with texts, shapes or images.
-By using the `content` option of annotation property, you can specify the Id of the HTML element that needs to be displayed in the chart.
+Annotations are used to mark the specific area of interest in the chart with texts, shapes or images.
+By using the [`Content`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartAnnotation.html#Syncfusion_Blazor_Charts_AccumulationChartAnnotation_Content) option of annotation property, you can specify the Id of the HTML element that needs to be displayed in the chart.

 {% aspTab template="chart/accumulation-charts/annotation/annotation", sourceFiles="annotation.razor" %}